nmggithub/Kass/Sources/Mach/Core/Core.docc/Port/Bootstrap/PortInitializableByServiceName.md

 }
 ```

-The ``init(serviceName:)`` initializer has a default implementation that uses the bootstrap server to look up the given service name and obtain a send right to it, placing the name of the send right into the ``Mach/Port/name`` property.
-Therefore, an instance of `CustomPort` above can be used to send messages to the service named `some.service.name`.
+The protocols ``Mach/ClientInitializableByServiceName`` and ``Mach/ServerInitializableByServiceName`` include default implementations to respectively look-up and register ports with the bootstrap port.

-- Warning: This functionality documented above is dependant on the default implementation of ``init(serviceName:)``.
-To avoid unexpected behavior, it is not recommended to override this default implementation.
+- Warning: This functionality documented above is dependant on the default implementations of ``init(serviceName:)``.
+To avoid unexpected behavior, it is not recommended to override the default implementations.